Formalizing Schwartz functions and tempered distributions: Introduction

 One of the main reasons to consider the Schwartz space is that the Fourier transform

 is an isomorphism on $\schwartz(\RR^d)$.
 Using duality, one can extend the definition of the Fourier transform to tempered distributions.
 Since the Fourier transform diagonalizes linear constant coefficient differential operators, one can use the Fourier transform on tempered distributions to solve various differential equations and prove precise regularity results for the solution.
 For a more thorough introduction to distribution theory and its applications in partial differential equations and mathematical physics, we refer to Hörmander~\cite{Hormander1} and Reed--Simon~\cite{ReedSimon1}.
 An example of the use of Schwartz functions outside the field of partial differential equations is the recent resolution of the 8-dimensional sphere packing problem by Viazovska~\cite{Viazovska2017}.
+The on-going formalization of Viazovska's result (see \href{https://github.com/thefundamentaltheor3m/Sphere-Packing-Lean}{Sphere-Packing-Lean}) uses the formalization of Schwartz function presented here.